Good geodesics satisfying the timelike curvature-dimension condition

 \subsubsection{Basic assumptions and notation}

-Everywhere in this paper, let $(\mms,\met)$ be a proper --- hence separable --- metric space.
+Everywhere in this paper, let $(\mms,\met)$ be a proper --- hence complete and separable --- metric space.
 All topological and measure-theoretic properties are understood with respect to the topology induced by $\met$ and its induced Borel $\sigma$-algebra, respectively.
-We do \emph{not} assume $\met$ to be complete; all results used below which require completeness are applied for compact subsets of $\mms$.

 Moreover, we always fix a nontrivial Radon measure $\meas$ on $\mms$.
 For simplicity, we assume that $\meas$ is fully supported, in symbols $\supp\meas =\mms$.